Skip to content

 The Sloan Foundation telescope at the Apache Point Observatory.

-The SDSS has gone through many phases from the 2000 to the present: SDSS-I (2000-2005), SDSS-II (2005-2008), SDSS-III (2008-2014), SDSS-IV (2014-2020) and the most recent phase is SDDS-V which started in 2020.
-The most recent complete phase, SDSS-IV, was comprised of three different surveys: eBOSS, APOGEE-a and MaNGA.
+The SDSS has gone through many phases from the 2000 to the present, each phase characterised by different funding, people, and broad science goals: SDSS-I/II (2000-2008), SDSS-III (2008-2014), SDSS-IV (2014-2021) and the most recent phase is SDSS-V which started in 2020.
+The most recent complete phase, SDSS-IV, was comprised of three different surveys: eBOSS, APOGEE-2 and MaNGA.
 MaNGA stands for Mapping Nearby Galaxies at APO and focused on producing spectra measurements across the entire face of many nearby galaxies.

 APOGEE stands for Apache Point Observatory Galactic Evolution Survey and it mapped the Milky Way stars in an attempt to better understand how our galaxy formed and evolved. eBOSS stands for Extended Baryon Oscillation Spectroscopic Survey, it maps galaxies and quasars from when the universe was 3 to 8 billion years young!
 This period helps scientists understand dark energy and how it affects the expansion of the universe.